Aniak, Alaska

 Aniak (Anyaraq) is a city in the Bethel Census Area in the U.S. state of Alaska.
-At the 2010 census the population was 501, down from 572 in 2000.
+As of the 2020 census, Aniak had a population of 507.

 Geography

 Aniak is on the south bank of the Kuskokwim River at the head of Aniak Slough, 59 mi southwest of Russian Mission in the Yukon-Kuskokwim Delta.
 It lies 92 mi northeast of Bethel and 317 mi west of Anchorage.

 According to the United States Census Bureau, the city has a total area of 8.8 sqmi, of which, 6.5 sqmi of it is land and 2.3 sqmi of it (25.82%) is water.

 Climate

 Climate is maritime in the summer and continental in winter.
 Temperatures range between -72 and 92 °F. Average yearly precipitation is 19 in, with snowfall of 60 in.